 The Committee on the Environment’s webpage encourages public responsibility for bird and tree habitat through helpful articles and links to more information.
 Information available includes invasive plant species, groundwater assessment, urban forestry, landscaping, and also information on identifying wetlands and how to maintain them.

 International Migratory Bird Day (IMBD)

 A. This community's municipal body passed the required International Migratory Bird Day resolution.

-In 2017 River Hills celebrated International Migratory Bird Day in conjunction with its Arbor Day event on September 12 at the Lynden Sculpture Garden.
-This event included guided bird, wildflower, and tree walks, tours of the Sculpture Garden, a display by the North Shore Fire Department, meet and greet with the River Hills Police Department, a demonstration on raising chickens, a phot display, and beverages and snacks.
+In 2019 River Hills celebrated International Migratory Bird Day in conjunction with its Arbor Day event on September 14 at the Lynden Sculpture Garden.
+This event included guided bird, wildflower, and tree walks, tours of the Sculpture Garden, a display by the North Shore Fire Department, meet and greet with the River Hills Police Department, a demonstration on raising chickens, information about the emerald ash borer, a photo display, and beverages and snacks.